Helpful Resources

 Promote a Harassment-free Classroom.
 Pregnant and parenting students may face harassment and bias (conscious or not) from faculty or classmates.
 Title IX prohibits the harassment of students based on sex, which includes pregnancy, childbirth, and related conditions.
 Faculty must not harass or discriminate, and must not permit either to occur in their classrooms.

-• Communicate clearly that a student will not be penalized for taking medically necessary leave related to pregnancy, childbirth, or a related condition (or for taking leave pursuant to your university’s maternity or disability leave policy, if it has one).
+- Communicate clearly that a student will not be penalized for taking medically necessary leave related to pregnancy, childbirth, or a related condition (or for taking leave pursuant to your college or university’s maternity or disability leave policy, if it has one).

 Excuse absences related to pregnancy and childbirth in accordance with federal law and school policy.
 Title IX requires that students’ absences relating to pregnancy, childbirth, related conditions, and recovery therefrom be excused when such absences are medically necessary (or covered under your school’s maternity or disability leave policy, if it has one).
 This law applies regardless of your own typical attendance policy.
 You may not penalize a student for taking this leave; the student must be allowed to return to her studies in the same status as when she went out on leave.
 To that end, students must be given an opportunity to make up any credits missed because of qualifying pregnancy- or childbirth-related absences.
 Finally, you cannot ask for a physician’s note unless you do so for students who need absences for medical reasons unrelated to pregnancy.